aws-samples/email-response-automation-comprehend/README.md

 ## CDK project structure :
 The soultion comprised of two cdk stacks.

-comprehend-custom-classifier-dev-notebook-stack : Creates the Amazon sagemaker jupyter notbook with appropriate IAM role required for executing comprehend custom classification training and deployment job with S3 data access workmail-organization-domain-user-dev-stack : Creates the Amazon workmail with domain, user, inbox acess.
+comprehend-custom-classifier-dev-notebook-stack : Creates the Amazon sagemaker jupyter notbook instance pre-loaded with .ipynb notbook and creates IAM role required for executing comprehend custom classification training, deployment, and S3 data access. workmail-organization-domain-user-dev-stack : Creates the Amazon workmail with domain, user, inbox access.

 ## Pre-requisites
 - An AWS Account with region us-east-1
 - Make sure servics mentioned in the architecturea and its service limits in region us-east-1 and your account
-- AWS CLI and AWS CDK installed installed and configured with Access Key ID and Secret Access Key to create the resources in your AWS account
+- AWS CLI and AWS CDK installed installed and configured with Access Key ID and Secret Access Key with access to AWS CloudFormation to create resources in your AWS account
-- Python3-pip installed in you terminal or IDK
+- Python3-pip installed in you terminal or any IDK

 ## Steps to deploy the project
 1. Clone the repository.